inaimathi/langnostic/drafts/gcp-is-bullshit-and-heres-why.md

 print(resp.json()["choices"][0]["message"]["content"])
 ```

-Some people have begun pointing out that OpenAI is less than scrupulous in various ways, so we should be using other providers.
+Some people have begun pointing out that OpenAI is less than scrupulous in various ways, so we should be using other LLM API providers.
 That's a perfectly fine perspective!
 Anthropic is a competitor that has, as far as I know, a higher standard for AI safety and employee treatment.
 Here's how you use their system:

 ```
 import requests